 Intended outcome Success criteria Improved language skills, phonics and vocabulary Assessments and observations indicate improved oral language skills, phonic acquisition and vocabulary usage.
 This should also be evident in lessons and children's work.
-Improved literacy and maths attainment Assessments and observations indicate a reduction in the attainment gap for disadvantaged/vulnerable children in word reading, phonics and maths.
+Improved literacy and maths attainment Assessments and observations indicate good levels of progress and attainment for disadvantaged/vulnerable children in word reading, phonics and maths.
 To achieve and sustain improved wellbeing for targeted children in our school Conversations with children and families indicate an improvement in wellbeing for targeted children and a positive impact on academic engagement and attainment.